seqwell/seqWell-ONT-demux/README.md

 ### Profiles

-Several profiles are available and can be selected with the `-profile` option at the command line:
+Several profiles are available and can be selected with the `-profile` option at the command line.
+Default profile is docker.

-- `apptainer`
-- `aws`
+- `awsbatch`
 - `docker`
-- `singularity`

 ### Example Command